The baptism of Peyton Hanson took place at St Mark's Anglican Warwick Church, Easter Sunday 2021.

 We welcome you and your child.

-The Anglican Parish of Warwick welcomes every child.
-We do this with a service of Thanksgiving for the Birth of a Child.
+The Anglican Parish of Warwick welcomes every child or adult for Baptism.
+We do this with a service of Thanksgiving.
 We are also pleased to welcome children into the ongoing life of the Church through Baptism.

 What happens in the Thanksgiving Service?